The Institute of Vocal Studies

 • The Karol Kurpiński National Aria and Song Competition in Włoszakowice,

-• Vocal Mater Classes in Włoszakowice,
+• Vocal Master Classes in Włoszakowice,

 • Summer Vocal Courses in Drezdenko,